varadekd/artifacts_download/README.md

-# artifacts_download
+# Download Artifacts from different platforms

-Shells scripts that can can be used by anyone to download the latest artifacts created on different platforms.
+These are shell scripts that are created to download your artifacts from different platform.